admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/LocalKeyType](http://admin-shell.io/aas/3/0/RC01/LocalKeyType) The LocalKeyType class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

-## LocalKeyType/FRAGMENT_ID_LOCAL_KEY_TYPE
+## LocalKeyType/FRAGMENT_ID
  Identifier of a fragment within a file

- [http://admin-shell.io/aas/3/0/RC01/LocalKeyType/FRAGMENT_ID_LOCAL_KEY_TYPE](http://admin-shell.io/aas/3/0/RC01/LocalKeyType/FRAGMENT_ID_LOCAL_KEY_TYPE) The LocalKeyType FRAGMENT_ID_LOCAL_KEY_TYPE of the LocalKeyType class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/LocalKeyType/FRAGMENT_ID](http://admin-shell.io/aas/3/0/RC01/LocalKeyType/FRAGMENT_ID) The LocalKeyType FRAGMENT_ID of the LocalKeyType class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## LocalKeyType/IDSHORT_LOCAL_KEY_TYPE
+## LocalKeyType/IDSHORT
  idShort of a referable element

- [http://admin-shell.io/aas/3/0/RC01/LocalKeyType/IDSHORT_LOCAL_KEY_TYPE](http://admin-shell.io/aas/3/0/RC01/LocalKeyType/IDSHORT_LOCAL_KEY_TYPE) The LocalKeyType IDSHORT_LOCAL_KEY_TYPE of the LocalKeyType class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/LocalKeyType/IDSHORT](http://admin-shell.io/aas/3/0/RC01/LocalKeyType/IDSHORT) The LocalKeyType IDSHORT of the LocalKeyType class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## ModelingKind
  Enumeration for denoting whether an element is a type or an instance.